 All classes of public securities are backed solely by TWIA revenues and are not obligations of the State of Texas.
-The Association is prohibited by statute from paying policyholder excess losses from a catastrophe year with premium and other revenue earned or reserves available or accrued in subsequent years.
 Class 1, 2, and 3 public securities are repaid by TWIA premiums and, if premiums and all other revenues are not sufficient, surcharges on TWIA policies.
 Class 2 and 3 public securities, after a finding by the Commissioner of Insurance, may also be repaid by surcharges on coastal property and auto insurance policies that insure property and automobiles located in the catastrophe area.

-The Association is prohibited by statute from paying policyholder excess losses from a catastrophe year with premium and other revenue in subsequent years.
+TWIA is prohibited by statute from purchasing reinsurance from an insurer or broker that provides the catastrophe modeling TWIA uses to determine the probable maximum loss or make rate decisions.
 Texas Insurance Code also requires that TWIA's purchase of reinsurance above its minimum required funding level (1 in 100 probable maximum loss) be paid for by an assessment on member insurers of the Association.

-2021 Hurricane Season Funding
+2022 Hurricane Season Funding

-TWIA's 2021 reinsurance program, effective June 1, 2021 to May 31, 2022, provides access to \$4.03 billion in total funding, an amount in excess of the statutory minimum funding.
-The funding program includes \$830 million of traditional reinsurance and \$1.1 billion in catastrophe bonds placed atop the \$2.1 billion of total statutory funding sources.
+TWIA's 2022 reinsurance program, effective June 1, 2022 to May 31, 2023, provides access to \$4.236 billion in total funding, an amount in excess of the statutory minimum funding.
+The funding program includes \$936 million of traditional reinsurance and \$1.1 billion in catastrophe bonds placed atop the \$2.1 billion of total statutory funding sources.
 The traditional reinsurance program provides coverage on an aggregate basis, meaning multiple hurricane events in a single season would be covered under the same reinsurance program.

-The following chart depicts TWIA's funding for the 2021 hurricane season:
+TWIA's funding for the 2022 hurricane season is illustrated by the following chart: